Stephen A. Mitchell (psychologist): Biography

 Stephen A. Mitchell was born on July 23, 1946, in Manhattan to Stanley Mitchell, an accountant, and Lilian, a legal secretary.
 Mitchell grew up in Ridgefield and later Bergenfield, New Jersey.
 His brother, Richard, was born when Stephen was five.
 The family was "Jewish, secular, and very involved in political and intellectual issues".
 Mitchell would excel at school and later go to Horace Mann High School in New York City, where his peer and future friend Thomas Ogden also studied.

 Eventually, Mitchell entered Yale University and majored in an interdisciplinary honours program, "History: the Arts and Letters".
 He graduated summa cum laude, and subsequently trained as a clinical psychologist at the New York University doctoral program.
 He was trained as an analyst at the William Alanson White Institute from 1972 to 1977.
 His training analyst was Miltiades Zaphiropoulos.

 After a first brief marriage, Mitchell married Margaret Black in 1976, who had been his internship colleague at the New York State Psychiatric Institute.
 Together, they raised two daughters, Caitlin (b.
 1983) and Samantha (b.
 1986).

 Mitchell died of heart failure at his home in Manhattan on December 21, 2000.
 His final book, published posthumously and entitled Can Love Last?, was an application of relational theory to love relationships.

 Work

 Ideas

 Object Relations in Psychoanalytic Theory distinguished between psychoanalytic theories that emphasize biological drives such as sexuality and aggression, on the one hand, and theories that emphasize human relationships, on the other.
 The former were referred to as drive/conflict theories, and the latter were termed relational/conflict theories.
 Mitchell and Greenberg argued that drive theories and relational theories are conceptually incompatible, and psychoanalysis must therefore choose between them.
 After their book, the ideas of Mitchell and Greenberg diverged.
 While Greenberg would go on to espouse the concept of the drive, Mitchell instead chose to develop a theory of relationality through engagements with Fairbairn, Loewald, and Bowlby.
-Mitchell recognized the importance of Greenberg's work, while keeping a critical distance to the latter.
+Mitchell recognized the importance of Greenberg's work, while keeping a critical distance.